frosxt/light/README.md

 ## Usage
-SparkCommons is run alongside another plugin which utilises this library.
+Light is run alongside another plugin which utilises this library.
 Any plugin can utilise this library by adding it as a dependency to your project.

 #### Maven (pom.xml)
 ```maven